Marie Boozer: Flight north with Union Army

 Preston's death precipitated the heartbroken Marie to join her mother completely in supporting the Union cause.
 The two women saved the lives of numerous officers from Philadelphia, New York, New Jersey, and New England.
 Union General William Tecumseh Sherman occupied Columbia from 17 to 20 February during his campaign of the Carolinas.
 During the occupation, a third of Columbia was destroyed by fires of various origin.

 As the Union Army approached Columbia, the Confederates started to move the Union Officer POWs away from Camp Sorgham.
 Some officers escaped, planning to hide until the Union Army arrived; Amelia and Marie hid them in their cellar and provided them with meals until relief arrived for them.

 Amelia knew that she would no longer be safe in Columbia when the Union left to continue north.
 (Note: A coach-maker named Phineas Frazier had also helped the Union POWs.
 He was whipped, imprisoned and had his head forcibly shaved.)
 She sent two of her children to stay with her husband's parents in Feasterville and resolved to take Marie, her half-sister Ethland, and Ethland's African American nurse Lizzie north with the Union army.
 General Howard himself ordered that a better carriage be confiscated for Amelia's use, knowing the rigors of travel on the bad roads.
 Sherman's army marched about 10 miles each day which was physically demanding for everyone.
 The Confederates were attacking intermittently on the sides of the column and made a stand at Bentonville.
 Boozer and her family were fortunate that General Howard allowed them to travel near his general staff, rather than with the camp followers behind the 60,000-man army.

 When they reached Fayetteville on 8 March 1865, General Sherman, who acknowledged Amelia and her "beautiful" daughters in his later memoir, directed General Howard to put the four women on a steamship to Wilmington, a port under Union control.
 By 23 March 1865 Boozer and her family had made their way to Philadelphia, where they reunited with Amelia's relatives and were celebrated by the public, press, and military as Civil War heroines.
 They soon moved on to Manhattan, where Amelia had investments and more relatives.
 They were celebrated as Union heroines there as well, with recommendations from important generals, so the Union League Club gave them $10,000 to help them get settled.
 The senate voted compensation to Amelia for her Columbia losses, but the bill was set aside, along with many similar bills, but they were later compensated.
 More than thirty Union officers had signed a supporting statement attesting to the women's courage.
-(Note: One Union officer claimed that Amelia's compensation request was excessive.)
+(Note: It has been purported that one Union officer claimed that Amelia's compensation request was excessive.)